Courant–Snyder parameters: Coordinates

 In accelerator physics, coordinate positions are usually defined with respect to an idealized reference particle, which follows the ideal design trajectory for the accelerator.
 The direction aligned with this trajectory is designated "z", (sometimes "s") and is also referred to as the longitudinal coordinate.
 Two transverse coordinate axes, x and y, are defined perpendicular to the z axis and to each other.

 In addition to describing the positions of each particle relative to the reference particle along the x, y, and z axes, it is also necessary to consider the rate of change of each of these values.
 This is typically given as a rate of change with respect to the longitudinal coordinate (x' = dx/dz) rather than with respect to time.
 In most cases, x' and y' are both much less than 1, as particles will be moving along the beam path much faster than transverse to it.
 Given this assumption, it is possible to use the small angle approximation to express x' and y' as angles rather than simple ratios.
 As such, x' and y' are most commonly expressed in milliradians.

 Ellipse equation

-When an ellipse is drawn around the particle distribution in phase space, the equation for the ellipse is given as:
+When an ellipse is drawn around the particle distribution in phase space, a general equation for that ellipse can be written as:

+Here, the area is an area in x, x' phase space, and has units of length * angle.

+The exact usage of this area is a matter of convention.
+Some sources define the beam emittance $\epsilon$ to be the area itself, while others use $\frac{area}{\pi}$.
+While the difference between these two formulations of emittance is a factor of pi in the units, both formulations are used frequently enough that it is necessary to specify which one is in use.